zyedidia/sregx/README.md

 sre 'x/[A-Za-z]+/ g/^i$/ c/I/' file.txt
 ```

+The tool tries to provide high quality error messages when you make a mistake
+in the expression syntax.

 ## Base library

 The base library is very simple and small (roughly 100 lines of code).
 Each